Skip to content

 What is the minimum gambling age in Colorado?

-The minimum age is 21 for online sports betting and land-based casino gambling.
+The minimum age is 21 for online sports betting and land-based casino gambling in Colorado.
 Sweepstakes casinos are accessible at age 18+.
+Daily fantasy sports likely have an 18 minimum (confirm with Colorado Division of Gaming).
+The Colorado Lottery likely requires age 18 (verify before publishing).

 Does Colorado have legal online poker?